-The University of Tennessee at Chattanooga is committed to assisting any person with disability, and to comply with all American with Disability Act requirements.
-In our efforts to do so, we have 24 hours enforcement of all handicap spaces, and there is a $200.00 fee plus possible towing for anyone who illegally uses handicap spaces.
+The University of Tennessee at Chattanooga is committed to assisting any person with disability, and to comply with all Americans with Disabilities Act requirements.
+UTC has 24 hour enforcement of all disability spaces, with a $200.00 fine plus possible towing for anyone who illegally uses disability spaces.

 References from Tennessee Code Annotated

-Any person, except a person who meets the requirements for the issuance of a distinguishing placard or license plate, a disabled veteran's license plate, or who meets the requirements of 5~21-102, who parks in any parking space designated with the wheelchair disabled sign, commits a misdemeanor, punishable by a fine of two hundred dollars ($200), which fine shall not be suspended or waived and, in addition, not more than five (5) hours of community service work may be imposed.
+(a) (1) (A) Any person, except a person who meets the requirements for the issuance of a distinguishing placard or license plate, a disabled veteran's license plate, or who meets the requirements of § 55-21-105(d), who parks in any parking space designated with the wheelchair disabled sign, commits a misdemeanor, punishable by a fine of two hundred dollars ($200), which fine shall not be suspended or waived and, in addition, not more than five (5) hours of community service work may be imposed.
 Any community service requirements imposed by this section shall be to assist the disabled community by monitoring disabled parking spaces, providing assistance to handicapped centers or to disabled veterans, or other such purposes.
 The agreement may designate the entity that is responsible for the supervision and control of the offenders.

-In addition to the fine imposed pursuant to subdivision (a)(l), a vehicle which does not display a disabled license plate or placard, and which is parked in any parking space designated with the wheelchair disabled sign, is subject to being towed.
-When a vehicle has been towed or removed pursuant to this subdivision, it shall be released to its owner, or person in lawful possession, upon demand; provided, that such person making demand for return pays all reasonable towing and storage charges and that such demand is made during the operating hours of the towing company.
+(2) In addition to the fine imposed pursuant to subdivision (a)(1), a vehicle that does not display a disabled license plate or placard, and that is parked in any parking space designated with the wheelchair disabled sign, is subject to being towed.
+When a vehicle has been towed or removed pursuant to this subdivision (a)(2), it shall be released to its owner, or person in lawful possession, upon demand; provided, that the person making demand for return pays all reasonable towing and storage charges and that the demand is made during the operating hours of the towing company.

-It is also a violation of this subsection for any person to park a motor vehicle so that a portion of such vehicle encroaches into a disabled parking space in a manner which restricts, or reasonably could restrict, a person confined to a wheelchair from exiting or entering a motor vehicle properly parked within such disabled parking space.
+(3) It is also a violation of this subsection (a) for any person to park a motor vehicle so that a portion of the vehicle encroaches into a disabled parking space in a manner that restricts, or reasonably could restrict, a person confined to a wheelchair from exiting or entering a motor vehicle properly parked within the disabled parking space.

-Notwithstanding any other provision of law to the contrary the provisions of subsection (a) shall be enforced by state and local authorities in their respective jurisdictions, whether violations occur on public or private property, in the same manner used to enforce other parking laws.
+(b) Notwithstanding any other law to the contrary, subsection (a) shall be enforced by state and local authorities in their respective jurisdictions, whether violations occur on public or private property, in the same manner used to enforce other parking laws.

-Any person not meeting the requirements of § 55-21-103 who uses a disabled placard to obtain parking commits a misdemeanor.
+(c) (1) Any person not meeting the requirements of § 55-21-103 who uses a disabled placard to obtain parking commits a misdemeanor.
 The disabled placard used to obtain parking by a person not meeting the requirements of § 55-21-103 shall be subject to forfeiture and confiscation by state and local authorities in their respective jurisdictions.

-If a state or local law enforcement officer observes a violation of this subsection, such officer may confiscate the disabled placard.
-To recover such placard, a driver must demonstrate by a preponderance of the evidence that such driver was complying with § 55-21-103, at the time of the confiscation.
+(2) If a state or local law enforcement officer observes a violation of subdivision (c)(1), the officer may confiscate the disabled placard.
+To recover the placard, a driver must demonstrate by a preponderance of the evidence that the driver was complying with § 55-21-103, at the time of the confiscation.

-Any person who unlawfully sells, copies, duplicates, manufactures, or assists in the sale, copying, duplicating or manufacturing of a disabled placard commits a Class A misdemeanor, punishable by a minimum one thousand dollar ($1,000) fine and imprisonment for a time in the discretion of the court.
+(d) Any person who unlawfully sells, copies, duplicates, manufactures, or assists in the sale, copying, duplicating or manufacturing of a disabled placard commits a Class A misdemeanor, punishable by a minimum one-thousand-dollar fine and imprisonment for a time in the discretion of the court.